quay/enhancements/enhancements/teamsync-with-oidc.md

 ### Constraints

-* OIDC groups are not synced until the worker runs and the team and user's `last_updated > sync_interval`.
+* OIDC groups are synced only when a user performs a fresh signin.
-* If a user is deleted from OIDC system, the users team membership is updated but the user still persists in Quay.
+* If a user is deleted from OIDC system, there is no way to remove user's team membership from quay.

 ### Risks and Mitigations